Tensor Computation of Euler Characteristic Functions and Transforms

 Here, we analyze the asymptotic complexity of \algref{WECT}.
-We make the assumption that the ambient dimension $n$ is fixed.
-Let $k$ be the total number of simplices of $K$, let~$m$ be the number of vertex filters, and let $\numvals$ be the number of values to sample the vertex filters over.
+Assume that the ambient dimension $n$ is fixed.
+Let $k$ be the total number of simplices of $K$, let $m$ be the number of vertex filters, and let $\numvals$ be the number of values to sample the vertex filters~over.